mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 \end{align*}
 </div>

+`car` provides that pair with a pair handling function that returns the first element, and an arbitrary `nil` handling function.
+Similarly, `cdr` provides a pair handling function returning the second element. `pair?` and `nil?` are logical opposites to each other, each provides a pair- and nil-handling function, returning either `#t` or `#f` as is appropriate.

+Together, these functions are sufficient for designing a list implementation.
+The implementation that comes naturally is known as a linked-list.
+A linked-list is essentially either a pair of an element and a linked-list or `nil`.
+If that is unclear, think of a tree with a fractal structure.
+The tree consists of a leaf and a child tree, which in turn has both leaf and child tree, until the tree ends with `nil` for a child tree.

 ###Recursion
 Our last definition will be a bit more esoteric, or at least complex.
 We define a *Y Combinator*.
-This function, `Y`, will allow another to perform recursion accepting itself as an argument.
+This function, `Y`, will allow another to be executed accepting itself as an argument.

 <div>
-$$\text{Recursion by a Combinator}$$
+$$\text{Self-Reference by a Combinator}$$
 \begin{align*}
 Y = λf(λx(f)(x)x)λx(f)(x)x
 \end{align*}
 </div>

-You need not work out its innerworkings; rather, let's work through an example.
-Let's say you want to define a function that will perform factorial of a number `n`.
-Well then the most basic idea would be to do something like the following.
+You need not delve into its innerworkings; rather, let's work through an example.
+Let's say you want to define a function that will evaluate the factorial of a number `n`.
+Well then the fundamental idea would be to do something like the following.

 $$fact = (\text{lambda } (n) \space (* \space n \space \dots))$$